manojsinghdeopa/ContactManager/README.md

-# ContactManager
+# Contact Manager

-- ContactManager is a Sample Android app for managing contacts, built with Jetpack Compose, Room, and MVVM architecture.
+- Contact Manager is a Sample Android app for managing contacts, built with Jetpack Compose, Room, and MVVM architecture.
 - It allows users to add, view, and update contacts with a clean and intuitive UI.